droka/home-chain/README.md

 How can AI assist our liquid democracy system:

 ### Fighting voter apathy:
-AI can know us and our wishes better than ourselves by analizing our activity.
+AI can know us and our wishes better than we know ourselves (as scary as it sounds) by analizing our activity.

 For exampe on Social media, just by looking at a dozen likes, AI can make recommendations very accurately about what else we will like in the future.
 So it can suggest us very relevant content.